molily/molily.de/_posts/2017-12-21-robust-javascript.md

 ### Feature detection

 <dfn>Feature detection</dfn> is a fundamental technique in an ever-changing web.
-As web authors, we want to use the newest browser features to provide a rich experience to the users and to make our lifes easier.
+As web authors, we want to use the newest browser features to provide a rich experience to the users and to make our lives easier.

 Feature detection first checks whether a browser supports a certain web technology, then uses the technology safely.
 In the context of JavaScript, most feature detections are object and value checks, as well as function calls.
 Before looking at them in detail in the next chapter, let us learn about the basics of feature detection.